tskit-dev/tsdate/docs/variable_popsize.md

 ## Estimating population size

-If you don't know the population size, it is possible to use `tsdate`` to *estimate* changes in population size over time, by extimating the number of coalescence points in different time intervals, and re-estimating the dates.
+If you don't know the population size, it is possible to use `tsdate` to *estimate* changes in population size over time, by first estimating the rate of coalescence in different time intervals, and then re-estimating the dates.
 However, this approach has not been fully tested or documented.

 If you are interested in doing this, see
 [GitHub issue #237](https://github.com/tskit-dev/tsdate/issues/237#issuecomment-1785655708)